 A storm will be named when it has the potential to cause an amber 'be prepared' or red 'take action' warning.

 The UK storms will take it in turns to be girls' or boys' names.

 Strangely, research shows that hurricanes with female names are more likely to hurt more people than those with males names.

 Scientists think that's because people find female names less threatening.

-That's because the US National Hurricane Centre leave out names that begin with these letters.
+That's because the US National Hurricane Centre leaves out names that begin with these letters.

-The Met Office have done the same thing, to make sure official storm naming in the North Atlantic is consistent.
+The Met Office has done the same thing to make sure official storm naming in the North Atlantic is consistent.